It all began with a phone call from an unknown number pretending to be a student volunteer working for an NGO.

 The bank officials are aware of the fraud funds collected by NGOs in their bank accounts.
 Many people also complained about the NGOs to the Banks that are holding their loot, yet they never audit their accounts.

-These NGOs have a close ties with the local hospitals from where they get fake treatment papers/bills and patient case studies.
-They are even allowed to take photos of the patients admitted to the hospitals, without patient’s consent.
-All this is just to showcase on their website as a proof.
+These NGOs have close ties with the local hospitals from where they get fake treatment papers/bills and patient case studies.
+They are even allowed to take photos of the patients admitted to the hospitals, without the patient’s consent.
+All this is just to showcase on their website as proof.

 The fact that they have their own offices & rehabilitation centre (that is available only for photo-shoot), shows the level at which they are operating without any fear of the law.